M-o-a-T/moat/USAGE.rst

    The port number.
 Ports are numbered starting with 1.

-.. program:: distkv client gpio monitor
+.. program:: moat kv gpio monitor

 This is a stand-alone GPIO monitor.
 It connects to a single controller and runs polls and monitors.